useloopso/.github/profile/README.md

 Bridges connect **digital communities**, **exchanging value** between networks and fostering **growth** in areas like community, developer engagement, and overall awareness — **critical for Lukso**.

 ## 📚 Summary
-Transfer tokens between **Sepolia, Lukso Testnet, and Mumbai** by locking them on the source chain, triggering a rapid minting process on the destination chain through a centralized **Bridge Messaging Relayer**.
+Transfer tokens between **Sepolia, Lukso Testnet, and Mumbai** by locking them on the source chain, triggering a rapid minting process on the destination chain through a centralized **Bridge Messaging Relayer** via the **Transaction Relayer Service**.

 ### ⚙️ Core Mechanism
 - Users lock tokens on chain A, and a relayer mints corresponding tokens on chain B.
 - Applicable to any tokens in both directions.
 - Architecture inspired by Wormhole, prioritizing security.
+- Lukso users are subsidized.

 ### ⛓️ Deployed Chains
 - Deployed on Sepolia, Lukso Testnet, and Mumbai.